austencm/portfolio-react/client/projects/data/structural-focus.md

 ![Portfolio projects]({{assets}}/sf-portfolio.png)

 Instead of forcing the user to navigate back and forth between project details and the index, I wrote a script that would load individual project content into an overlay.
-Scripting also helped achieve the uneven, repeatable image grid.
+Scripting also helped achieve the stacked grid of variously-sized images.

 ![Project overlay]({{assets}}/sf-project-overlay.png)

-Additionally, the Selected Projects section featured custom filter UI.
+Additionally, the _Selected Projects_ section featured custom filter UI.
 The excellent [Isotope](https://isotope.metafizzy.co/) library provided functionality.

 ![Portfolio filter]({{assets}}/sf-portfolio-filter.png)